-Join Aaron F. Ross for an in-depth discussion in this video Organizing display layers, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Organizing display layers, part of Maya Dynamics: Creating Simulations (2012).

 We're almost ready to actually create our Dynamic Simulation;…we just have a little bit more setup to do.…I know that this is kind of tedious to have to go through all that, but if you…don't create proxy objects you simply won't be able to meaningfully create any…kind of good looking simulation.…So I have created the constraints.
 All I need to do now is just place them onto…display layers so that I can toggle their visibility.…I'll go back into my Window>Outliner and I'll select all the low res pins…those are going to be the dynamic pins and I go into my Display editor here…and click on the button to create a new layer containing the selected objects…and it's called Layer 1.
 I'll double-click on Layer 1 and I'll call that one dynamicsLayer.…